 - Add popular collections to the navigation menu for easy access.
 You can also look at your analytics to understand which collection pages have the most views and plan your menu items accordingly.

-- Structure all your product titles in a structured template, including the keyword to describe the product.
+- Structure all your product titles in a templatized manner, including the keyword to describe the product.
 This satisfies your customers and helps you rank on search.

 3. Keep your experience engaging and intuitive